Watch: Parasha Re’eh 2022-23: Torah in Acts 15!

 Among the many changes is the way that the synagogue environment is structured and the way that the synagogue environment is run.
 If you want to know how a synagogue should be properly done, if we are trying to recreate the kind of synagogue Yeshua liked to attend, then please be sure to read that study also.

 If you have read Revelation & the End Times, you should also know that we are the ones who are scheduled to rule and reign over the nations during the millennium.
 If not us, then our children.
 The Sabbatean Frankist sect thinks it is them, but they are going about things all the wrong way by aligning themselves the spirit of Babylon.
-As we show in Revelation & the End Times, Babylon will fall at trumpet seven and along with it will fall the Sabbatean Frankist sect’s Masonic Lodge Kingdom.
+As we show in the Revelation study, Babylon will fall at trumpet seven and along with it will fall the Sabbatean Frankist sect’s Masonic Lodge Kingdom.
 Fall down, go boom, and a lot of people are going to be hurting, where there will be weeping and gnashing of teeth.
 We have tried to speak to them.
 We have tried to communicate these things and they just hate us for it.

 The Sabbatean Frankist sect and everyone under their sway is effectively on a collision course with their Maker, so pray for them because they are going to need it.
 Not many of them are going to make it out of that alive, but that is a separate subject.